Weather

 Bass fishing cold front lures

 Add a 10–15 degree air-temperature drop, surface cooling, and a clear bluebird sky overhead, and bass have every reason to bury into cover and wait it out.
-Their metabolism doesn't crash, but their willingness to chase does.
+The shutdown isn't laziness — it's biology.
+For the atmospheric side of the same equation, see the high pressure bass fishing deep dive and the weather pillar guide.

 The post-front lure rotation